OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.generate()

-When the template file is set, it is read into memory so that all subesquent replacements are done without writing the intermediate file to the disk.
-Once all replacements have been made, the generate method is called to create the input file.
+When the template file is set, it is read into memory so that all subsequent replacements are done without writing the intermediate file to the disk.
+Once all replacements have been made, the ``generate`` method is called to create the input file.

 .. testcode:: Parse_Input